-People don’t remember days; they remember moments!Wines, restaurants, aromas, moments and ideas, all dully noted.
+“People don’t remember days; they remember moments!”
+Wines, restaurants, aromas, moments and ideas, all dully noted.

-Last week, I visited the Zea Marina in Piraeus and, although it was only a half an hour’s drive from home, it made me feel as if I were on vacation.
+Last week, I visited the Zea Marina in Piraeus and, although it was only a half hour’s drive from home, it made me feel as if I were on vacation.
 I chose to have lunch at the very popular “Hams and Clams,” a brightly lit cosmopolitan oyster bar with minimalist decor overlooking the yachts and luxury cruisers in the Marina.
-The large windows allow in ample sunlight and you only need a few oysters, some seabream tartare, a lovely plate of seafood pasta and a glass (or two) of Apla Rosé 2018 by Oenops Wines to feel that you’re in paradise!
+The large windows allow in ample sunlight and you only need a few oysters, some seabream tartar, a lovely plate of seafood pasta and a glass (or two) of Apla Rosé 2018 by Oenops Wines to feel that you’re in paradise!
 For me, the Apla did the job: a lovely, pale, all-around rosé wine with aromas of red fruits, tomato paste and herbs, made from Xinomavro and Cabernet Sauvignon.

 So you find mixing cocktails difficult.
 I understand.
-But here’s an idea for your summer drinks: Otto Athens Vermouth!
-Besides the fact that Vermouth is very cool and back in fashion on a global scale, this refreshing and charming urban drink is ridiculously easy to prepare!
-The other day I just grabbed a highball glass and stirred Otto Athens Vermouth with tonic over ice and that was it; my drink had rose petals, citrus fruit, orange peel, a modest sweetness and an overall summery character.
+But here’s an idea for your summer drinks: Otto’s Athens Vermouth!
+Besides the fact that vermouth is very cool and back in fashion on a global scale, this refreshing and charming urban drink is ridiculously easy to prepare!
+The other day I just grabbed a highball glass and stirred Otto Athens Vermouth with tonic over ice and that was it; my drink had hints of rose petals, citrus fruit, orange peel, a modest sweetness and an overall summery character.
 For the record, vermouth is an aromatized fortified wine infused with herbs and spices, and sweetened.
 Try it!

 Malagousia–Assyrtiko is a popular Greek white wine blend, from two quite different but complementary varieties.
-The “Sirius” 2018 white from the Georgios Lafazanis winery is a perfect example.
+The Sirius 2018 white from the Georgios Lafazanis winery is a perfect example.
 We opened a bottle for our eldest son’s birthday and it charmed everyone; it was refreshing, food-friendly and vivid.
 Malagousia offers a tropical and herbaceous aromatic profile, while Assyrtiko offers texture, acidity and a mouthwatering lemony character.

 The best Greek wine ever made.
 Is there such thing?
 I don’t know.
 What I know is that Vinsanto 2002 by Estate Argyros – which Robert Parker scored 98/100 – is one of the most memorable and moving wine experiences someone can have.
 Seventeen years of ageing – twelve of them in old oak barrels – give the wine an alluring complexity: toffee, caramel, roasted almonds, coffee, crème patisserie, sky-high acidity and a never-ending finish!
-Pick your dessert very seriously before pairing it with this gem from the volcanic island of Santorini!
+Pick your dessert very carefully before pairing it with this gem from the volcanic island of Santorini!
 Either chocolate or caramel-based sweets will offer serious amounts of pure pleasure.

 There’s nothing more adventurous – and rewarding – than ageing white wines with potential.
-I had a bottle of Ovilos 2012 by Ktima Biblia Chora with a simple mushroom risotto and aged Graviera shavings from Naxos, and the result was stunning!
+I had a bottle of Ovilos 2012 by Ktima Biblia Chora with a simple mushroom risotto and aged graviera cheese shavings from Naxos, and the result was stunning!
 After six years, this iconic Greek wine has reached its peak and offers a generous bouquet of aromas: honeycomb, quince, meat broth, truffles and minerality. g